 Now, before we go any further – full disclosure.
-We are an affiliate for Scott, and so if you buy a product from Scott, we here at AT get a percentage of the sale price.
-Hopefully, from the other content posted here on the site and our clear “no BS” approach, you’ll see that we’re not in it for a quick buck – but equally why should we (and Scott) not get paid for our work.
+We are an affiliate for Scott, and so if you buy a product from Scott, we here at The Armchair Trader get a percentage of the sale price.
+Hopefully, from other trading course reviews posted here on the site you’ll find our approach to be independent and fair.
+We won’t say that a course is good unless we really believe it.

 Price Action Masterclass – Breakdown